How Americans Feel About the Olympic Games

 Advertising around the Olympics can be tricky due to the International Olympic Committee’s strict rules around using their copyrighted logos and trademarks.
 It’s even trickier this time around, as China is being accused of human rights abuses that have led to several diplomatic boycotts and calls for existing advertisers to drop out as well.
 Regardless of the host country, the Olympics are a chance for athletes who have worked their entire lives on their sports to show off their skills.
 Focusing on them and their incredible achievements could be a great way to invoke the sense of American pride and unity that many report feeling during the Games.

-Contact us at the form below to learn more about how you can gain access to diverse consumer insights in our Cultural Intelligence Platform.
+Contact us to learn more about how you can gain access to diverse consumer insights in our Cultural Intelligence Engine.